ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 4. The system then validates the following if the match score is equal to greater than the threshold level
 5. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err, actn
 6. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
-7. Alerts and warning messages for data type violation are sent as per data definition
+7. Alerts and warning messages for data type violation are sent as per data definition.
-8. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **E. Support two-finger authentication so that the quality of incoming fingerprints is better** [**[↑]**](#table-of-content)